 What steps should I take next?

 It’s a good idea to review your tax strategy and explore all options for maximizing your tax savings.
-It could also be the right time to meet with your CPA or financial advisor to discuss your charitable giving plan and make sure it’s up-to-date with the current tax law.
+Schedule a meeting with your CPA or financial advisor to discuss your charitable giving plan and make sure it’s up-to-date with the current tax law.

-The deadline for donating to be eligible for a 2018 income tax charitable deduction is December 31.
-With many people having gains in their investment portfolios due to the long bull market, coupled with the impact of tax reform, it’s more important than ever to make savvy financial decisions about giving.
+To receive an income tax charitable deduction this year, contributions must be made by December 31.
+It’s more important than ever to make savvy financial decisions about giving.
 A little planning can ensure that you’re making the right moves—both for yourself and the charities you support.